pattersonconsulting/pattersonconsulting.github.io/blog_markdown_source/intro_to_llms_part_2_applications.md

 A chat model is fine so long as it considers at least 3-parties in the conversation: a) the customer/user, b) the chatbot, and c) the business representative
 ```

+* adoption of langchain has been rapid
+* list attributes of langchain
+   * open source
+   * simple quick install via pip or anaconda
+   * no server dependencies, docker images, or extra infra required
+   * great documentation and easy to replicate examples
+   * lots of out of the box plugins (sql, pandas, more)

 ## Vector Databases

 * ChromaDB